hybridgroup/drinkiebot/README.md

 The i2c output is connected to a `jhd1313m1` backlit LED display to show status.

 ## Camera
 You can use the optional support for OpenCV and a web cam.
+This let's you take "drinkies" aka photos of the humans who have just had a drink made for them by a robot.

 First install OpenCV itself.
 Then install `npm inistall cylon-opencv`.
 Last, set the `camera` option in the `config.json` file to `true`.

+The LEDs will light up brightly, and then Drinkiebot will scan until it spots faces, then save an image.

 ## License
 Copyright (c) 2015 The Hybrid Group.
 Licensed under the Apache 2.0 license.